-The ‘user reply options’ will appear differently based on whether you have enabled or disabled the ‘Map User’s Reply to a Drop-down Custom Issue Field’.
+When setting up the list of options for the user, the ‘user reply options’ will appear differently based on whether you have enabled or disabled the ‘Map User’s Reply to a Drop-down Custom Issue Field’.
 If you’ve enabled it, you’ll be able to select a Custom Issue Field for the user’s reply to be mapped to.

 If you select a drop-down Custom Issue Field, you’ll also be prompted to select up to 5 corresponding values associated with it to add as options for your user to select.

 If this toggle is disabled, you’ll be able to add up to 5 reply options for the user to select when responding to the Bot.

 When you’ve added all the options needed for this step, click ‘Save’.
 You’ll be taken back to the conversation flow page where you can add additional steps.